ESSENTIAL EVENT INFORMATION 2025

 MEDICAL OPERATIONS

 Our team is there for you in case you have an incident with which you require assistance.
-On the bike stages, the team will shadow the progress of the Challenge each day in vehicles; before establishing a med centre each afternoon at the location to which we are heading for our accommodation.
+The team will shadow the progress of the adventure each day in vehicles or on foot (whichever is most appropriate given the days activity) before establishing a medical clinic each afternoon/evening at our overnight accommodation.
 Whilst the medics are there for ‘what ifs,’ they are also a great source of preventative advice; so please do use them to ask questions and check best practice, particularly in suspected foot injury or issues such as blisters.
-We will also have medical staff on foot with you on the trekking stage and on the water.

 MEDICAL SCREENING

-At this stage we are inviting you to have a medical screening process, which can be completed via the link below.
-Please complete this as soon as possible – and certainly please, no later than 15th September.
-You can do so HERE.
-If you do have any condition that you feel we should know about, however small you feel it may be, please do share this with our Medics.
+At this stage we are inviting you to have a medical screening process, which can be completed via the link HERE.
+Please complete this as soon as possible – and certainly please, no later than 21st September 2025.
+If you do have any conditions that you feel we should know about, however small you feel it may be, please do share this with our Medics.
 Experience has shown that early pre-screening can assist both us and you greatly in enabling the care you need pre and during the trip.
 If you do not share information on conditions which are likely to affect your participation or decide to share them very late in the process, we are all under pressure and we will always reserve the right to cancel your participation if we feel there is a medical issue that may affect yours, or others’ safety.
 So please, do share anything and everything you feel our team should know about, at the earliest opportunity.
-Please view our latest Health Information HERE.

 IMPORTANT NOTE ON SUBMISSION OF DOCUMENTS AND MEDICAL INFORMATION: